toobi-jpg/local-movie-tracker/README.md

 # Movie Tracker & Release Notifier

 A personal, self-hosted application to track movie and TV show releases.
 It uses Puppeteer for automated release checking and the TMDB API for movie data, with optional Telegram notifications.
+(** Started as a learning project for backend/Node.js, expect messy code and half finished refactors. **)

 ---